Flu Symptoms: What Are They?

 The flu often arrives seemingly out of nowhere.
-Each year, nearly 8% of the U.S. population comes down with this contagious respiratory illness according to a recent study by the CDC, and the symptoms are no fun.
-In order to determine whether you are suffering from the flu or something else, it’s important familiarize yourself with the symptoms most commonly associated with it.
+Each year, nearly 8% of the U.S. population comes down with this contagious respiratory illness, according to a recent study by the CDC, and the symptoms are no fun.
+Here are the symptoms commonly associated with the flu.

 Symptoms of the Flu

-What do you do if you think you have the flu?
-The most important thing to do is rest and let your body fight the illness.
+The most important thing to do if you think you may have the flu is rest and let your body fight the illness.
 The symptoms may be unpleasant, but they mean your immune system is working hard to get rid of the virus.
 Drink lots of water and take over-the-counter pain relievers like Tylenol or Advil to lower your fever if you have one.

-The flu typically lasts about 5-7 days, but for certain patients it can be longer.
+The flu typically lasts about five to seven days, but for certain patients it can be longer.
 Once you start to feel better, this helpful checklist can help you determine whether you are ready to return to work after being out sick.

 Flu Season Is Here.
 Visit any Ochsner Urgent Care or schedule a virtual visit if you have the flu.
 Learn more.